devclub-iitd/SenData/README.md

 We use [WebTorrent](webtorrent.io) for transferring files in a peer-to-peer way and [SocketIO](socket.io) for initially connecting the users.
 A torrent is created when the files to be sent are created and the user is set to seed it.
 This torrent is then sent to the other user who adds it and so the files are transferred.

 ## Deploying
-The working of FileSend requires a STUN server and a Torrent tracker.
+The working of FileSend requires a STUN server (and optionally, a TURN server for better reliability) and a Torrent tracker.
 They can be easily deployed locally by using Docker containers from Docker Hub.
 The following commands can be used for this:
 ```sh
 docker run -d -p 3478:3478 -p 3478:3478/udp zolochevska/turn-server username password realm
 docker run --rm -d -p 8000:8000 henkel/bittorrent-tracker:latest